pantaluna/esp32_mjd_components/components/mjd_lolind32/README.md

 **For the LOLIN D32 the "eFuse VREF Voltage Reference" method is used to represent the ADC reference voltage.
-It is not required to specify a value for the ADC calibration characteristics to read the voltage via ADC (in fact the manually specified value would be ignored as the eFuse value will be used).**
+It is not required to specify a value for the ADC calibration characteristics to read the voltage via ADC (in fact the manually specified value would be ignored as the eFuse value will always be used).**